 The EEG-surcharge is fixed every year in advance, based on assumptions about future electricity generation and market prices (See factsheet Green Energy Account).
 The Renewable Energy Act (EEG) stipulates that large renewable installations do not receive feed-in tariffs anymore when the price on the exchange is negative for six consecutive hours.

 Means to prevent the occurrence of negative power prices

 “More flexibility” is the key to preventing more hours of negative power prices in the future, a study by Fraunhofer ISI and other institutes for the Ministry for Economic Affairs and Energy (BMWi) states.
-The supply side (e.g. more flexible conventional power plant ramping; renewable installations providing balancing power; non-fluctuating renewables like biogas and hydro-power) and the demand side (e.g. large industrial power consumers; power to heat options) could both become faster at adjusting to high input from renewable electricity generation.
+The supply side (e.g. more flexible conventional power plant ramping; renewable installations providing balancing power; non-fluctuating renewables like biogas and hydro-power) and the demand side (e.g. large industrial power consumers; power to heat options; and increasingly storage) could both become faster at adjusting to high input from renewable electricity generation.
 More cross-border grid connections with neighbouring countries could offer additional relief.